amoe/lotdd/lotdd_notes.md

 This uses the `&&` rvalue syntax to take ownership of the temporary.
 You can write it as `const PurchaseRecord& record` as well.
 Basically the push_back() method has a version that takes a `T&&` argument that moves the value into the vector.
-So this is a zero-copy version unlike the `const T&` version.x
+So this is a zero-copy version unlike the `const T&` version.
+Also note that `struct` provides a default move constructor that delegates to all of the constituent fields.